 This balance is what kept me pulling for Sarah Wakefield.
 She is an equal to the fine Indian Chaska.
 Even when she really wanted his strong body they both understood silently this couldn’t happen.
 Her power isn’t in opposition to a man’s but is a determined repetition of her honesty in the face of shame and her need to protect her sometimes sick, foolish, helpless children.
 Meeting that need threatened their lives every day.
 And although we know Chaska is a much better man than Sarah’s white professional husband, the whole abused noble-native idea isn’t the point of this story.

-I’m no fan of historic blood and guts for its own sake (Vargas Llosa’s The War of the End of the World for example) and although there is plenty of it, this story isn’t about that either.
+I’m no fan of historic blood and guts for its own sake (as I thought Vargas Llosa’s The War of the End of the World was, for example) and although there is plenty of it, this story isn’t about that either.
 Ruth Chatlien is representing female strength, restraint, respect, judgment, and love.
 Great idea, great writing.
 9.4 (the psychological side) 8.4 (the plot itself)/8.8.